AddstarMC/Prism-Bukkit/README.md

 ### Technical

 - Multi-threaded queue system for tracking events, combined with a batch recording system makes event recording happen quickly and without impacting your server.
-- Block r/r/p are also run on separate threads and queued for large changes to reduce chances of impacting the main thread.
+- Block r/r/p are queued for large changes to reduce chances of impacting the main thread.
-- Only one database table with extremely straight-forward design, as well as field types that are smart for the data we store.
-Records 1 million records with an average of 100MB of space consumption.
-A server with 200+ players per day can expect about ~2GB of data per month, depending on actions tracked and activity.
+- Extremely smart database design with a lot of time invested in structure optimization, query performance testing, and more.
 - A dev server with 512M RAM, 2.7Ghz dual core processor, 6,886 blocks from a tnt explosion restored in 2.2 seconds - 2210 milliseconds from command to rollback completion.
 Most common rollbacks on the same machine tend to take < 200ms to restore.
 Similar results on relatively equal machines from shared bukkit hosting companies during initial tests.